daarnolducsd/ep5book/docs/03-week3.md

 So now let's spend a little time interpreting our main result.
 Overall, it appears that the fraction of stops for a given race does not depend dramatically on the light condition.
 We can see this in the graph by the fact that the blue and orange bars tend to be around the same height.
 If the orange bar (i.e. ``dark==1``) was dramatically lower for some races, then that would be evidence that police were targeting this race in the daylight.

 Like any empirical design, the test has assumptions and limitations.
 It is not a fatal flaw that a given set of research has limitations.
 All research has limitations and it is important to think carefully about them.
-In the next section, we will discuss some of these limtations as well as feature some other factors that could be studied with the Stanford Open Policing Project data.
+In the next section, we will discuss some of these limitations as well as feature some other factors that could be studied with the Stanford Open Policing Project data.

 ## Conclusion